lexibank/tlopo/out/vol3/chapter9.md

 #### 2.1.1.
 Why so few yam terms?

-Today six yam species are found in Melanesia: _Dioscorea alata_, _Dioscorea bulbifera_, _Dioscorea esculenta_, D. pentaphylla, D. hispida, and _Dioscorea nummularia_ ([Barrau 1955](../sources/Barrau1955): 56, [Bourke 1982](../sources/Bourke1982)).
+Today six yam species are found in Melanesia: _Dioscorea alata_, _Dioscorea bulbifera_, _Dioscorea esculenta_, _Dioscorea pentaphylla_, _Dioscorea hispida_, and _Dioscorea nummularia_ ([Barrau 1955](../sources/Barrau1955): 56, [Bourke 1982](../sources/Bourke1982)).
 The first four are present throughout the region, but POc names can be reconstructed for only the first two.
 This is curious, because the two main garden yam species in NW Island Melanesia today are the greater yam, _Dioscorea alata_, and the lesser yam, _Dioscorea esculenta_.
 We might expect to reconstruct a POc term for at least the first four species, and certainly for _Dioscorea esculenta_, but no term for the latter can be reconstructed with certainty.
 Barrau (1965) suggests that _Dioscorea nummularia_, which he found cultivated in scattered locations throughout the Pacific,[^3] was also once much more widely cultivated than it is today.
 No term can be reconstructed for it, but this is likely to be an artifact of the data: no source offers a term for it.

 <a id="p-258"></a>